Akihiro120/assembly/documentation/input-output-C.md

 | xor rax, rax | we use the xor instruction to ensure we get 0 outputs as we do not need them, we can also use: mov rax, 0, but in this case if rax returns either 1, or 0, a 0 will be output into the rax register due to the XOR operation
 | call printf

+when printing strings, ensure that we pass it as the address directly, unlike integer variables strings are required to be called to by its address when using with printf

 #
 To call the scanf function we can use the same calling convention